ghpalmer/100-days-of-code/log.md

 **Today's Progress**: CSS Animation, Bezier Curve

 **Thoughts:** Spent a majority of the day trying to link Atom with my Github.
 Finally got it to start working but WHEW.
 I need to do my own research on CSS animation.
 I also need to spend more time in Angela Yu's course on Udemy.
 Besides that progress is good!

+### Day 3: July 8, 2020

+**Today's Progress**: Tables Accesibility Code

+**Thoughts:** Wrapped up the tables excersise and did a fair amount of the accesibility problems in FCC.
+Not a tough day at all

+### Day 4: July 9, 2020

+**Today's Progress**: Forms

+**Thoughts:** Didn't put a lot of work in today.
+Mostly because it's about to be my weekend so I was a bit checked out.
+Will be focusing and making up lost time tomorrow